nodecopter/nodecopter.com/organize.md

 <h3 id="schedule-open-doors"><a href="#schedule-open-doors">9.30am - Open The Doors</a></h3>

-Let the attendees in so they can setup their workstations.
+Let the attendees in so they can setup their workstations and find teams.

 <h3 id="schedule-intro"><a href="#schedule-intro">10am - Official Start & Introduction</a></h3>